 Further advice on coronavirus

-> For the latest UK government advice around travel and coronavirus, see the FCO page. > For current UK government policy around coronavirus and staying healthy, see the NHS page. > For details on each country’s entry rules and restrictions, see the IATA page. > For the latest numbers of confirmed cases per country, see the Worldometer page.
+> For the latest UK government policy around travel and coronavirus, see the FCO page. > For current UK government advice around coronavirus and staying healthy, see the NHS page. > For details on each country’s entry rules and restrictions, see the IATA page. > For the latest numbers of confirmed cases per country, see the Worldometer page.

 We reserve the right to withdraw this Flexible Booking Policy at any time.
 Any qualifying bookings made before that point will still benefit from our Flexible Booking Policy.